Skip to main content

 When the AI model invokes a tool, the SDK sends a POST request to the webhookUrl with the following JSON body:

+The attempt field is a 1-based retry counter (1 on the first try, up to 3).
 Your webhook must return a JSON response.
 The response text is fed back to the AI model as the tool result.

 Webhook Behavior